charkhaniakash/my_work/DOCUMENTATION.md

 *   **Backend (API Routes):** Next.js API routes handle requests from the frontend, interacting with the database and external services.
 *   **Database:** PostgreSQL database managed by Supabase, storing all persistent data.
 *   **Authentication:** Handled by Supabase Auth, providing secure user registration and session management.
+*   **Background Jobs:** Automated processes for campaign activation and expiration based on start and end dates.

 ## 6. Tech Stack Details